 IRR Department will remove from its inventory any textbook that has not been used for more than two years.
 A list of these titles is provided to the department each Fall and Spring for the review before they are removed.
 An explanation of the need to keep the text in inventory must be submitted by the book order deadline for that term to maintain the textbook in rental inventory.

 If you decide to discard an IRR resource, be aware that the title is physically removed from inventory when the replacement has been received in the bookstore.

 Titles removed from the Rental Textbook Inventory cannot be added back for future terms — unless there is a new edition available at the time of request.

-Students must return all of their rental materials by the last day of final exams or they will be fined, and they will be billed for the replacement cost of the texts if they are not returned.
+Students must return all of their rental materials by the last day of final exams or they will be fined, and they will be billed for the publishers current list price of the texts if they are not returned.
 Students have been confused when instructors have told them that the rental resource they are using will be discarded.
 The students assume — incorrectly — that they do not need to return that text to the Instructional Resource Rental Department.

 Can my students purchase their texts?

 Yes.
 Encourage them to stock their professional libraries by buying their textbooks.
 Students may buy any of the resources in the Instructional Resource Rental Department — even those used in courses they may not be taking at the time.
 A purchase period is set every Fall and Spring semester.
 This period begins the third Monday of the term and ends on the first Friday of the last month of the term.
 During this period students may buy any rental material in inventory for 25% off the publishers current list price.